A cancer survivor shares how his wife’s insistence led to his diagnosis.

 “I’m very fortunate that the polyp was discovered early,” he said.

 For a time, Lonnie’s cancer took a back seat to his colon condition.
-But after he recovered from surgery in November 2014, the father of two underwent radiation treatments for his lymphoma.
-He can happily say now he is cancer-free.
+But after he recovered from surgery in November 2014, the father of three underwent radiation treatments for his lymphoma.
+Now his condition is monitored but does not require active treatment.

 Lonnie gives all of the credit to his wife.